spacemeshos/post/cmd/postcli/README.md

 ## Verifying initialized POS data

 The `postcli` allows verifying an already initialized POS data.
-Verification randomly picks a small fraction of labels from every file and compares them to labels generated with the scrypt-jane algorithm executed on CPU.
-Please note that generating labels on CPU is slow, compared to GPU.
+Verification samples a small fraction of labels from every file and compares them to labels generated with the same algorithm executed on CPU.
+Please note that generating labels on CPU is slow compared to GPU.
 Hence it is not possible to verify all the data (it would essentially mean re-initialization on CPU).
-The assumption is that if the GPU process breaks, it starts to output large chunks of invalid labels.
-This method will not detect a single invalid byte/label.
+If the GPU failed during initialization, the created PoST data will contain some or all invalid labels after that point.
+This method will only sample the PoST and might not detect a small amount of corrupted data.

-Depending on how much storage you have and your CPU speed you should pick the *fraction* (%) parameter that would give you enough confidence but still end in a reasonable time.
+Depending on PoST size and CPU speed a reasonable *fraction* (%) parameter needs to be picked that gives enough confidence but still completes verification in a reasonable time.
 Suggested values are <1%, closer to 0.1%.

 To verify POS data: